Lord Cuthbert Collingwood

 Continuing in employment following the peace, Collingwood went out to the Leeward Islands in command of the Mediator 44 in September 1783, giving Commissioner John Moutray passage to Antigua.
-Here he served once more with Nelson, whose extreme views on the interpretation of the Navigation Laws he shared in opposition to the commander-in-chief, Rear-Admiral Sir Richard Hughes, which circumstances The Channel Fleet Cruise – October to December 1793led to Nelson facing a civil trial in May 1785.
-At this time Collingwood?s brother Wilfred was also on the station commanding the Rattler.
+Here he served once more with Nelson, whose extreme views on the interpretation of the Navigation Laws he shared in opposition to the commander-in-chief, Rear-Admiral Sir Richard Hughes, which circumstances led to Nelson facing a civil trial in May 1785.
+At this time Collingwood s brother Wilfred was also on the station commanding the Rattler.
 In 1786 Collingwood left for England, arriving in July to pay off the Mediator a month later.

 Thereafter he lived with his relatives in Northumberland for the next four years, rejecting the offer of the Ardent 64 and remaining unemployed.
 During the Spanish Armament he assumed command of the newly commissioned Mermaid 32 from July 1790, which he took to the West Indies under the orders of Rear-Admiral Samuel Cornish before paying her off in May 1791.